 (A third supervisor, Silvia Khan, was off-site at the time getting the kids’ possibly infected clothes laundered.)

 In any case, the problem on Thursday evening was that none of the three women had the authority to trigger an evacuation.
 They needed the go-ahead from one of the camp’s two directors.

 One of the directors, a man named George Williams, had been on site earlier in the day, playing basketball with some of the kids, and dealing with bed-bug strategies. but he went home in the evening without any but the most off-hand instructions having to do with the fire.
-Furthermore, for Williams, or the other director, Katheryn Beigh, to give the go-ahead to evacuate, a former evacuation order was needed, which reportedly required the okay from someone still higher on the departmental food chain than they were.
+Furthermore, for Williams, or the other director, Katheryn Beigh, to give the go-ahead to evacuate, a formal evacuation order was needed, which reportedly required the okay from someone still higher on the departmental food chain than the directors.